How The Handmaid’s Tale Changed the Game for Hulu

 This story originally ran on June 15, 2017.
-We’re repubbing it given the network’s six Emmy wins Sunday night, including Best Drama.
+We’re repubbing it given the network’s multiple Emmy wins Sunday night, including Best Drama.

 Given its current status as one of the foundational networks of the Peak TV era, it’s easy to forget that prior to the premiere of The Shield in 2002, FX was a sleepy little cable backwater known primarily for reruns of Buffy the Vampire Slayer and The X-Files.
 Likewise, before Mad Men’s arrival ten years ago next month, AMC was thought of as the poor man’s version of Turner Classic Movies, while Netflix was just a fancy way to watch old movies and TV shows until House of Cards heralded the arrival of must-binge TV.
 A single successful series does not necessarily a network (or streaming service) make, but TV history has shown time and again that the right kind of hit can absolutely be transformative.
 Now comes Hulu’s The Handmaid’s Tale, the Elisabeth Moss–led dystopian drama destined to be remembered as one of the best series of 2017.
 With it, the streaming stalwart seems to have found its paradigm-shifting success.
 Its challenge: making sure Handmaid’s early blessings resonate well beyond the Emmys and critics’ year-end lists.